• Home

 Recipe Notes

-Keep in an airtight container for 2-3 days.
+Keep in an airtight container for up to one week.

 Nutritional information is given as a guide only and my vary.